Climbing hydrangea is a beautiful plant that blooms in the summer.

-Caring for these plants is easy and they will quickly join other flowers in decorating your tubs, walls, gazebos and other lattices along your terrace and garden.
+Caring for climbing hydrangea is easy and they will quickly join other flowers in decorating your garden boxes, walls, gazebos and other lattices along your terrace and garden.

 Planting climbing hydrangea

-- If you are careful to attach stems to the wall well from the start, the plant will then follow your lead.
+- If you are careful to attach stems to the wall well at the start, the plant will then follow your lead.

 If you wish to plant in spring or summer, provide for regular watering at the beginning.